CHIHCHIEH-LAI/fastapi-authentication-service/README.md

 |-- db/
     |-- init.sql       # SQL script to initialize the database schema
 ```
+Other files in the repo are not needed.

 ### Running the Containers
 1. Start the Services